-We would like to thank Ed Spitznagel for contributing his insight to countless discussions on packet classification and assisting in the debugging of the ClassBench tools.
-We also would like to thank Venkatachary Srinivasan and Will Eatherton for making real filter sets available for study.
+The authors would like to thank E. Spitznagel for contributing his insight to countless discussions on packet classification and assisting in the debugging of the ClassBench tools.
+They also would like to thank V. Srinivasan and W. Eatherton for making real filter sets available for study.